healtac2024/healtac2024.github.io/_pages/submissions.md

 <h4>Software demo sessions</h4>
 Demo sessions will provide a forum for demonstration of solutions and projects to the wider community.
 Proposals for demos should use the template for extended abstracts.

-<p> </p>
+<h4>Submission Template</h4>
-Submission template can be accessed here: <a href="https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2Fhealtac2024%2Fhealtac2024.github.io%2Fmain%2F_data%2Ftemplate-2024.docx&wdOrigin=BROWSELINK" download>template-2024</a>
+The submission template can be accessed here: <a href="https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2Fhealtac2024%2Fhealtac2024.github.io%2Fmain%2F_data%2Ftemplate-2024.docx&wdOrigin=BROWSELINK" download>template-2024</a>
 <p> </p>
 The submission site will open shortly.
 </body>